-- pain in the low back, above the pubic bone, between the genitals and anus, on the tip of the penis, or in the urethra
+- pain in the low back and pelvis, above the pubic bone, between the genitals and anus, on the tip of the penis, or in the urethra

 - sexual dysfunction

-Chronic nonbacterial prostatitis is the most common type of prostatitis, but the exact cause is unknown.
-Doctors suspect that it may be due to a prior infection or a small injury that causes inflammation over time.
+- Chronic (nonbacterial) prostatitis/chronic pelvic pain syndrome is the most common type of prostatitis.
+But the exact cause is unknown.
+It causes a variety of symptoms that can be difficult to treat.
+Doctors suspect it may be due to a prior infection or a small injury that causes inflammation.

 The cause of chronic nonbacterial prostatitis is unknown.
-This makes it difficult to predict who is at high risk for this condition.
-However, research is ongoing.
-Once a cause is discovered it will be easier to identify risk factors.
+This makes it difficult to predict who is at risk for this condition.
+However, research into the cause is ongoing.
+Once a cause is discovered, doctors will be able to identify risk factors and target treatment.

-A prostate exam involves your doctor inserting a lubricated, gloved finger into your rectum.
-They will feel for signs of inflammation, such as a tender, soft, or swollen prostate.
-Your doctor may perform additional tests, such as:
+During a prostate exam, your doctor will insert a lubricated, gloved finger into your rectum.
+They do this so they can feel for a tender, soft, or swollen prostate, which indicates inflammation or infection.
+Depending on the results of your exam, your doctor may perform the following:

 - tests to rule out a sexually transmitted infection

 The goal of treatment is to help improve symptoms.
-Using antibiotics to treat this condition is controversial.
+Taking antibiotics to treat this condition is controversial.

-Some doctors don’t give antibiotics because the condition is believed to be chronic and not due to an active infection.
-Some doctors will prescribe antibiotics, thinking it could help treat an infection that’s difficult to see in the urine.
+Some doctors don’t give antibiotics because the condition may be chronic and not caused by an active infection.
+Some doctors will prescribe antibiotics, thinking it could help treat an infection that may not be easily identified.

 Other common treatments include:

-- medications to relax the prostate muscles called alpha-adrenergic blockers, which are the same medications used to treat other prostate conditions, like BPH (benign prostate hypertrophy)
+- medications to relax the prostate muscles called alpha-adrenergic blockers — the same medications used to treat other prostate conditions, like BPH (benign prostate hypertrophy)

 - prescription pain medication or nonsteroidal anti-inflammatory drugs to reduce pain and swelling

-Alternative and natural remedies may relieve certain symptoms.
-Therapies to reduce pain include:
+Alternative and natural remedies that may reduce ongoing pain include: